-In 2013 Matt and Ashley were coworkers at Andover UMC just outside of Wichita.
-By chance they started talking about music and Ashley mentioned that her husband Adam would really like to be in a band.
-Matt had been thinking the same thing so Ashley, Adam and Matt started meeting to play music as Brutal Bear.
+In 2013, Ashley and Matt were coworkers at Andover UMC, just outside of Wichita.
+By chance, they started talking about music, and Ashley mentioned that her husband Adam would really like to be in a band.
+Matt had been thinking the same thing, so Ashley, Adam, and Matt started meeting to play music as Brutal Bear.

-In 2014 Adam, Ashley and Matt started a 2 year educational academy with Missional Wisdom Foundation.
-Through that discernment and skill building process several big decisions were made.
-1. The band became an intentional community including Matt's wife Catherine and a mutual friend Myrna.
-2. Adam and Ashley decided to move into the neighborhood and now are across the street neighbors to Matt and Catherine.
+In 2014, Ashley, Adam, and Matt started a 2-year educational academy with the Missional Wisdom Foundation.
+Through that discernment and skill building process, several big decisions were made: 1.
+The band became an intentional community including Matt's wife, Catherine, and a mutual friend, Myrna.
+2. Ashley and Adam decided to move into the neighborhood and eventually became across-the-street neighbors to Catherine and Matt.

-In 2015 at the encouragement of Missional Wisdom mentors we filed for non-profit status.
-In reality we had no clue what we were going to do other than be good neighbors in SoCe.
-That same year Matt and Catherine left their full time jobs to become the first part time and bi-vocational employees of SoCe Life.
-In November of 2015 we received a significant grant from the Knight Foundation via the Wichita Community Foundation allowing us to legitimize our work.
+In 2015, at the encouragement of Missional Wisdom mentors, we filed for nonprofit status.
+In reality, we had no clue what we were going to do other than be good neighbors in SoCe.
+That same year, Catherine and Matt left their full-time jobs to become the first part-time and bi-vocational employees of SoCe Life.
+In November of 2015, we received a significant grant from the Knight Foundation via the Wichita Community Foundation allowing us to legitimize our work.

-In 2016 we fell in love with Asset Based Community Development (ABCD).
+In 2016, we fell in love with Asset-Based Community Development (ABCD).
 It became a passion and began to really shape our everyday work.
-Eventually, we realized that ABCD was really just a fancy way of talking about being a good neighbor and from there the Neighboring Movement was born.
-As our partnerships grew the movement was taking us outside of SoCe and into communities all over the country.
+Eventually, we realized that ABCD was really just a fancy way of talking about being a good neighbor, and from there, the Neighboring Movement was born.
+As our partnerships grew, we realized that the movement was taking us outside of SoCe and into communities all over the country.

-In 2017 we made the official move from SoCe Life to Neighboring Movement.org.
-We solidified our mission of launching a national neighboring movement with exponential life and began creating content to help the world learn to neighbor.
-Finally, we began to develop a training for churches called the Good Neighbor Experiment (GNE) which drew on our experiences of neighboring and ABCD.
+In 2017, we made the official move from SoCe Life to Neighboring Movement.
+We solidified our mission of tapping into a national neighboring movement with exponential life and began creating content to help the world learn to neighbor.
+Finally, we began to develop a training for churches called the Good Neighbor Experiment (GNE), which drew on our experiences of neighboring and ABCD.

-In 2018 we launched our first cohort of GNE churches in the Wichita area.
-We also received a grant from the City of Wichita to pilot a program called the Neighborhood Animator Project (NAP), where we trained a group of folks from several neighborhoods in the 3rd District of Wichita with skills in neighboring and ABCD.
-We also had a staff change, with Catherine leaving Neighboring Movement to work for the County Conservation District.
-But, our friends from Missional Wisdom Foundation sent us Ryan to come learn and work for us for a year.
+In 2018, we launched our first cohort of GNE churches in the Wichita area.
+We also received a grant from the city of Wichita to pilot a program called the Neighborhood Animator Project (NAP), where we trained a group of folks from several neighborhoods in the 3rd District of Wichita with skills in neighboring and ABCD.
+We also had a staff change, with Catherine leaving Neighboring Movement to work for the Sedgwick County Conservation District.

-In 2019 our work and staff continue to grow at a rapid pace!
-We are averaging three GNE cohorts a year and the NAP will wrap up in August with a huge block party.
-We also stumbled upon the power of the Vista Americorps program.
-Through Americorps, we were able to hire two Vistas to work for us, Kristopher and Lydia.
-We also hired our friend Karen to work as a connector with churches.
-We are excited to see where the rest of 2019 leads us as our work take us in surprising directions!
+In 2019, our work and staff continued to grow at a rapid pace!
+We hosted three GNE cohorts throughout the year and the NAP wrapped up in August with a huge block party.
+Then, we stumbled upon the power of the AmeriCorps VISTA program.
+Through AmeriCorps, we were able to hire two VISTAs to work for us, Kristopher and Lydia.
+We also hired our friend Riccardo to work as a neighborhood animator and our friend Karen to work as a connector with churches.